sholland1/3dwm/README.md

 3dwm is an attempt to create virtual desktop window manager in similar vein to [dwm](https://dwm.suckless.org/)

 Currently windows are hard coded and can't be interacted with from within the 3d environment.
+I use xwininfo to get the window id hex value.
-I haven't been able to get raylib to allow to allow creating windows or passing through key presses.
+I haven't been able to get raylib to allow creating windows or passing through key presses.
 I think I am going to rewrite this as an X11 program and use a library like SDL or OpenGL.

 ## Features